apache/maven/Documentation/CACHE.md

 * [Remote cache setup](CACHE-REMOTE.md) - instruction how to setup shared cache
 * [Cache How-To](CACHE-HOWTO.md) - cookbook for frequently encountered questions
 * [Cache Parameters](CACHE-PARAMETERS.md) - description of supported parameters
-* Attached [sample config file](maven-cache-config.xml) and elements annotations in xsd schema.
+* Attached [sample `maven-cache-config.xml` config file](maven-cache-config.xml) and elements annotations in xsd schema.
 (Ctrl+Q in idea should show annotations in popup)

 ### Adjusting cache config

-Having incremental maven and the config in place you're all set.
+Having incremental Maven and the config in place you're all set.
 To run first cacheable build just
 execute: `mvnw clean install`

-* Ensure that the config is picked up and incremental maven is picked up.
+* Ensure that the config is picked up and incremental Maven is picked up.
 Just check log output - you will notice cache related output or initialization error message.
 * Navigate to your local repo directory - there should be sibling next to your local repo named `cache`
 * Find `buildinfo.xml` for typical module and review it.
 Ensure that